leexa90/ML_nanodegree/projects/capstone/capstone_proposal_template.md

 - Would the intended audience of your project be able to understand your proposal?
 - Have you properly proofread your proposal to assure there are minimal grammatical and spelling mistakes?
 - Are all the resources used for this project correctly cited and referenced?

+Capstone Proposal Overview

+Please note that once your Capstone Proposal has been submitted and you have passed the evaluation, you have to submit your Capstone project using the same proposal that you submitted.
+We do not allow the Capstone Proposal and the Capstone project to differ in terms of dataset and approach.

+In this capstone project proposal, prior to completing the following Capstone Project, you you will leverage what you’ve learned throughout the Nanodegree program to author a proposal for solving a problem of your choice by applying machine learning algorithms and techniques.
+A project proposal encompasses seven key points:

+    The project's domain background — the field of research where the project is derived;
+    A problem statement — a problem being investigated for which a solution will be defined;
+    The datasets and inputs — data or inputs being used for the problem;
+    A solution statement — a the solution proposed for the problem given;
+    A benchmark model — some simple or historical model or result to compare the defined solution to;
+    A set of evaluation metrics — functional representations for how the solution can be measured;
+    An outline of the project design — how the solution will be developed and results obtained.

+Capstone Proposal Highlights

+The capstone project proposal is designed to introduce you to writing proposals for major projects.
+Typically, before you begin working on a solution to a problem, a proposal is written to your peers, advisor, manager, etc., to outline the details of the problem, your research, and your approach to a solution.

+Things you will learn by completing this project proposal:

+    How to research a real-world problem of interest.
+    How to author a technical proposal document.
+    How to organize a proposed workflow for designing a solution.